Growth Plate Fracture

 These fractures may cause problems with bone growth.

 |Copyright © Nucleus Medical Media, Inc.

-Growth plate fractures are the result of a trauma to the bone.
+Growth plate fractures are caused by trauma to the bone.

-- Competitive sports such as basketball, football, or volleyball
+- Playing sports like basketball, football, or volleyball

-- Difficulty walking or using the affected area
+- Problems walking or using the body part

 Images of the bone may be taken with:

-A cast or splint is often used to keep the bone in place while the fracture heals.
-They will also provide support and decrease pressure on the area to prevent further damage.
+A cast or splint may be used to keep the bone in place while it heals.
+It will also provide support and ease pain.

-- Take a break from sports or exercise when feeling tired.
+- Take breaks from exercises and sports when tired.

 Family Doctor—American Academy of Family Physicians